 The record and play session interfaces enable audio-processing components to stream audio data across component boundaries.
 A record session is used to obtain audio whereas a play session is used to submit generated audio data.
 Both session interfaces use shared memory for the transfer of audio data.
 The services are typically provided by a mixer component.
 The mixer routes and mixes audio signals produced by play clients to record clients according to its configuration.
 Typical play clients are an audio player or a microphone driver whereas typical record clients are an audio recorder or an audio-output driver.
 Note that audio drivers as well as audio applications are mere clients of the mixer.
+A driver depends on the mixer but the mixer does not depend on the driver.
 This architecture allows for the dynamic starting, removal, and restarting of a driver, of even multiple drivers.